arijitgupta42/ChainVoter/MobileApp/README.md

 Please also install the android platform on cordova.

-# IMPORTANT: Please make sure your mobile and the mongoDb server are on the smae network.
+# IMPORTANT: Please make sure your mobile and the mongoDb server are on the same network.

 # Environment info:
 cli packages: (C:\Users\ameya\AppData\Roaming\npm\node_modules)